charmoniumQ/PROBE/docs/lib_interpos/README.md

 pagestyle: plain
 papersize: letter
 abstract_only: no
-abstract: >
+abstract: |
   System-level provenance tracing is the idea of automatically capturing how computational artifacts came to be, including what process created each file.
-  While provenance is often discussed in the context of security, it also fills an important role in computational science, providing data for reproducibility, incremental computation, and debugging.
+  Provenance fills an important role in computational science, providing data for reproducibility, incremental computation, and debugging.
   Prior work proposes recompiling with instrumentation, using ptrace, or configuring kernel-based auditing, which at best achieves two out of three desirable properties: accepting unmodified binaries, running in unprivilege mode, and incurring low overhead.

   We present PROBE, a system-level provenance tracer that uses library interposition to achieve all three.